UKFELs/puffinDocs/BUILD.md

 # How to Install

 The source code is hosted [here](https://github.com/UKFELs/Puffin), along with binaries for Ubuntu 16.04 in the releases section.
-Containers are now also being hosted [here](https://hub.docker.com/u/mightylorenzo/).
+Docker container images are now also being hosted [here](https://hub.docker.com/u/mightylorenzo/).

 ## Building from source